-For when suitable: any skin type
+For when suitable: all skin types

 What you need for this DIY recipe:

-- 3 tbsp oatmeal
+- 3 tbsp oat flakes

-- 200ml of water
+- 200ml water

 - Cotton cloth (should fit your entire face)

-- glass or porcelain bowl
+- Glass or porcelain bowl

-Put 200ml of water in your bowl.
+Add 200ml water to your bowl.

-Afterwards, wash your face with lukewarm water and apply your usual mild facial care product to your skin.
+Then wash your face with lukewarm water and apply your usual mild facial care product to your skin.

 2. Anti-inflammatory green tea mask

-Suitable for: especially oily and combination skin
+Who is suitable for: especially for oily and combination skin

 What you need: